OTV Editorial Team

 Peer Review Process

-The Arbutus Review is published annually in October.
-Manuscripts are submitted online by May 15th each year.
+The Arbutus Review is published annually in early September.

 Open Access Policy

 The Arbutus Review is published under the Open Access model (Creative Commons Attribution-Noncommercial license) and is therefore free for anybody to read and download, and to copy and disseminate for educational purposes.

 The Arbutus Review will be published electronically on the web.
 There will be one issue per year, except when a special topics issue is undertaken.

 The Arbutus Review welcomes your application to be a volunteer reviewer.
 This online journal highlights the best in research at UVic, across the disciplines, so we need reviewers from every discipline.
 Please note that you must be a UVic graduate student, instructor, staff member, or graduate to serve as a peer reviewer.
 To apply, please send an email to firstname.lastname@example.org outlining your areas of specialty.